foreverphoenix/the-phoenix-flavour/content/lotf/documentation/_index.md

 ### Gameplay & Difficulty

-There are only two major gameplay overhauls included in Legends of the Frost: [Blade and Blunt - A Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/34549) greatly enhances combat so that resource management (specifically Stamina) becomes central to every fight.
+There is only a single major gameplay overhaul included in Legends of the Frost: [Blade and Blunt - A Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/34549) greatly enhances combat so that resource management (specifically Stamina) becomes central to every fight.
 I did add the vanilla damage modifiers addon so that combat does not become significantly harder.
 Please refer to the mod page for up-to-date details on everything the mod does.

-The second major overhaul is [Apothecary - An Alchemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/52130) which fixes a large amount of annoyances and inconsistencies with the vanilla potion crafting.
-Among other things, it stretches the effect for various regeneration potions out over five seconds: A Restore Stamina will now restore X Stamina over 5 seconds instead of instantly.
-Again, check the mod page for more details.
+I also added [Dragon War - A Dragon Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/51310) for its dragon AI improvements only.

-**Perks, standing stones, and racial traits remain largely vanilla.** That means any vanilla character builds will most likely work fine in LOTF.
+**Perks, standing stones, and racial traits remain vanilla.** That means any vanilla character builds will most likely work fine in LOTF.
 (Some smithing perks were adjusted by WACCF.)

-Encounter zones were adjusted by [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487), meaning that some dungeons may be slightly higher level, but that the specific levels also make a great deal more sense.
-I highly recommend checking the mod page for a detailed explanation.
 With [Improved Traps](https://www.nexusmods.com/skyrimspecialedition/mods/17592) now create detection events (meaning they can alert enemies) and you have additional ways to disarm traps.
 Fortunately, followers will no longer trigger traps thanks to [Follower Trap Safety](https://www.nexusmods.com/skyrimspecialedition/mods/2755).

 Due to [Scrambled Bugs](https://www.nexusmods.com/skyrimspecialedition/mods/43532), you will no longer be able to underfill soul gems: For instance, if you have no Empty Lesser Soul Gems in your inventory, a lesser soul will be lost rather than placed in an Empty Greater Soul Gem.
 The same mod will also make it so your *best* arrows or bolts are equipped upon switching to a ranged weapon instead of your *worst* (which is vanilla behaviour).

+And finally horses were improved by [Simple Horse Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/50250).
+Most horses are set them to Cowardly and Protected, meaning they flee combat and can only be killed if the player deals the killing blow.
+Speed, stamina, and handling were also improved.

 ### Quests & NPCs

-In order to make sure you never get radiant quests for areas that you are underleveled for, I added the [Radiant Requirements MCM](https://www.nexusmods.com/skyrimspecialedition/mods/45427) along with my profile to match encounter zone levels from Arena.
-Radiant quests will also no longer have a chance to be on Solstheim with [Quests Are In Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/18416).
+Radiant quests picked up in Skyrim will no longer have a chance to be on Solstheim with [Quests Are In Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/18416).

 The following quests are also affected by mods: